-The MU50 features a built-in multi-effect processor with three independent digital effects: Reverb, Chorus and Variation.
-These are controlled in the Effect Edit mode.
+The MU80 features a built-in multi-effect processor with five independent digital effects: Reverb, Chonus, Variation, Distortion and EQ.
+The first four of these are controlled in the Effect Edit mode.

 In this section, only the effect Types and the global parameters common to all Types are covered.
 For descriptions and details on the parameters for each effect Type, refer to the separate SOUND LIST & MIDI DATA booklet.